+CAR

-CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & Property Damage Liability ClaimsRevision Date2019.04.26 PagePage 7 of 8
+Standard ICommercial Claims Performance StandardsMotor Vehicle Physical Damage & Property

+Damage Liability ClaimsRevision Date

+Page2021.04.06

+PagePage 7 of 8

 - c.
 Unresolved discrepancies, such as Vehicle Identification Number (VIN) problems, prior total loss or salvaged motor vehicle, title inconsistencies, or other verifiable documents shall result in the case being referred for special investigation. - d.
 Whenever a combination of minor discrepancies occur which cannot be resolved, the case shall be referred for special investigation. - 2.
 Appraisal Program - a.
 When damage to the motor vehicle is identified as inconsistent with accident circumstances, the case shall be considered for special investigation. - b.
 Clear photographs must accompany explanation of all damage inconsistencies. - 3.
 Special Investigation - a.
 Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation with consideration given to referring the claim to Insurance Fraud Bureau (IFB), National Insurance Crime Bureau (NICB) and/or the appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process.
+The CAR SIU Standards for investigation of suspicious claims must be adhered to as part of the special investigation process.
 Refer to Appendix A. - c.
 The savings recorded on physical damage claims shall be documented and reported to CAR on a quarterly basis. - 4.
 Evaluation and Settlement